fredliporace/cbers-2-stac/README.md

  * `reconcile-queue`: jobs representing the S3 prefixes that will be reconciled are queued here.
 Failed jobs are sent to `consume-reconcile-queue-dlq`.
  * `new-scenes-queue`: jobs representing a key for a scene to be converted to STAC and indexed.
 Failed jobs are sent to `process-new-scenes-queue-dlq`.

-A tool is provided to move messages from SQS queues, this may be used to requeue failed jobs:
+A tool is provided to move messages from SQS queues, this may be used to re-queue failed jobs:
 ```bash
 ./utils/redrive_sqs_queue.py --src-url=https://... --dst-url=https://... --messages-no=100
 ```